U.S., Iran positive after nuclear talks, say much left to do

 Ya'alon said the deal would permit Iran to be freed from current economic sanctions on it while continuing to enrich uranium.
 He called Iran "the most dangerous regime" and a central factor behind instability in the Middle East.

-Israel has the Middle East's only nuclear arsenal and has threatened to attack Iran if it is not satisfied over plans for Tehran's nuclear programme.

-(Additional reporting by Parisa Hafezi in Ankara and Allyn Fisher-Ilan in Jerusalem; Writing by Stephanie Nebehay; Editing by Tom Miles, Tom Heneghan and Tom Hogue)
+(Additional reporting by Parisa Hafezi in Ankara and Allyn Fisher-Ilan in Jerusalem; Writing by Stephanie Nebehay; Editing by Tom Miles and Tom Heneghan)